Lark216/Motorola-Minitor-V-Dome-light/README.md

 KB2040-NeoPixel-Minitor-V:
 trigger a series of NeoPixel RGBW LED lights using the Motorola V base station accessory ports and an Adafruit KB2040 Featherboard.
-When the base station recieves its tones a relay closes (pins 2 & 3 on the accessory port), it pulls the KB2040's D0 pin to ground, activting the NeoPixel LEDs connected to D10.
+When the base station receives its tones a relay closes (pins 2 & 3 on the accessory port), it pulls the KB2040's D0 pin to ground, activating the NeoPixel LEDs connected to D10.

 Features:
 - Uses the dry contact relay on the Motorola Minitor V base station accessory port.